EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] New sprites for systems
 - [x] Bypass screen lock to rotate the screen whenever you want
 - [x] Automatically rescan internal directories on app restart and resume
-- [x] Fixes for bugs that were carried over from Lemuroid
+- [x] Fixes for bugs that were carried over from Lemuroid (e.g. multitasking splitscreen error, emulation resetting when screen auto rotates while system display scaling is non-default)
-- [x] Plenty QOL features, updates and fixes
+- [x] Plenty QOL features, updates and fixes (e.g. show content under notch/punch hole, add more supported word dividers for file names)

 ## Upcoming Features
 - [ ] **_Complete rewrite in Jetpack Compose_** (my priority until I finish it)